 Scholars agree that it was Paul and not Jesus who defined Christianity as it is today.
 The earliest extant written sources of Christianity date from decades after the alleged death of Jesus.
 Early Christians depended on oral traditions and writings that do no longer exist.
-Oral recounting is notoriously inaccurate and the evidence of redactions in Gospels makes scholars agree on very little about Jesus of Nazareth, except that he really existed and preached around 30 AD.
-Perhaps, the earliest written sources have been destroyed on purpose.
+Oral recounting is notoriously inaccurate and the evidence of redactions in the Gospels makes scholars agree on very little about Jesus of Nazareth, except that he really existed and preached around 30 AD.
+Perhaps the earliest written sources have been destroyed on purpose.
 But why?
-And is it possible to shed some new light on the origins of some of the peculiar dogmas of Christianity?
+And is it possible to shed some light on the origins of some of the most peculiar dogmas of Christianity?

 The earliest Christians may have believed that Jesus was a reincarnation of Adam, that Mary Magdalene was a reincarnation of Eve and that Eve is a Mother Goddess and gave birth to Adam, hence Jesus was the Bridegroom as well as the Son of God.
 This post is part of a series called God Is A Woman And Jesus Was Her Husband.
 It is advised to read the following articles first in the order suggested below:

 The Gospel Of John states that Christians are born of God the Father.1 This suggests that the gender of God has been altered in the texts and that God could be a Mother.
 But if early Christian leaders have been removing evidence of God being a Mother then how they could have overlooked this?
 The answer probably is that they didn’t.
 The Gospels were written in Greek or translated into Greek.